tbadams45/tbadams45.github.io/_drafts/how-i-memorize-scripture.md

 In just a few steps, the method is:

-1. *Write* the first letter of every word, with punctuation.
-When you're done, you'll get something that looks like this:
+1. *Write* the first letter of every word on a piece of paper.
+Include punctuation and, ideally, any line breaks that are in the text.
+Let's call this document your "cheat sheet".
+When you're done, your cheat sheet will look something like this.
 ![Example of the one-letter strategy](/files/memorization_example.jpeg)
-2. testing

-1. Write the first letter of every word on a page, with punctuation.
-2. While reading your first letter page, listen to the section trying to memorize a dozen or so times, until you can easily recite the passage using just the first letters.
-3. Take a break - sleep on it
+2. *Recall*: looking at your cheat sheet, try to recite 2-3 sentences of the scripture from memory.
+You won't be able to - that is OK!
+You are practicing recall.
+Allow yourself to get stuck and give yourself a few seconds to try to remember.
+When you know you won't remember, then go back to the passage and check where you had trouble.
+Repeat this process until you can confidently recite the scripture using only your cheat sheet and without checking the actual passage.
+3. *Medidate*: Using your cheat sheet, meditate on the scripture.
+In this case, meditating means thinking deeply about the scripture.
+You can think about the meaning of the passage, about its structure, and on how the different parts of the passage build upon each other and work together.
+In
 4. Read the passage a dozen or so times, using just the first letters as your reference.
 Meditate on the meaning of the passage, on its structure, and on how the pieces play into the whole.
 The more you think about what it means the easier it will be to remember.
 5. Take a break.
 Sleep on it.
 6. Start trying to recite the passage from memory, without any prompts.
 It will be hard.
 That's ok.
 The method is to do as much as you can, and then once you get stuck to quickly review your first letters to see where you went wrong.
 This is the most important part though, because practicing recall is a very different thing than just reading, so you really want to try to not use your notes.